Norman crossbowman

 Disitribution curve showing escaping Saxons reaching London

-This chart show the distribution of people reaching London bridge, and even at peak the number of people crossing never exceeds about 10 per minute.
+This chart shows the distribution of people reaching London Bridge over time.
+Even at peak, the flow never exceeds around ten people per minute.

 What Escape routes are there for Saxons fleeing